UW-Madison-DataScience/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 This is where we use the same model/estimator and fit it on different subsets of the training data.
 We can then average the results from each model to produce a final prediction.
 The subsets are random and may even repeat themselves.

+**How to remember**: The name comes from combining two ideas, bootstrap (random sampling with replacement) and aggregating (combining predictions).
+Imagine putting your data into a "bag," pulling out random samples (with replacement), training models on those samples, and combining their outputs.

 The most common example is known as the Random Forest algorithm, which we'll take a look at later on.
 Random Forests are typically used as a faster, computationally cheaper alternative to Neural Networks, which is ideal for real-time applications like camera face detection prompts.

 ![Stacking](../fig/bagging.jpeg)